Stephen-Kimoi/Stephen-Kimoi/README.md

   ### :man_technologist: About Me
   I am a Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

-  - :telescope: I’m a tech enthusiast who is leveraging his skills to solving African problems
+  -  I am a junior developer with an intrinsic desire for tech.
-  - :busts_in_silhouette: I am passionate about front-end development(creating simple UI designs to complex ones) and blockchain
+  -  I have specialised in front-end development(creating simple UI designs to complex ones using React) and blockchain (Ethereum and Solidity)
+  -  Check out my portfolio at https://kimoisteve.me
-  - :mailbox: You can reach out to me via email at moenisteve@gmail.com
+  -  Reach out to me via email at moenisteve@gmail.com

   ---
   ### :hammer_and_wrench:Languages and tools: